badouralix/IS3014AD/README.md

 ## TODO

-- implement "take a step" for `Com`
+- implement "take a step" for `Stmt`
 - implement a data struct for the state with a copy method used in (cfgraph/utils.py)